Program Overview

 - Earn a minimum grade point average (GPA) of at least a 2.0 in all CSU transferable coursework;

-- All courses in the major must be completed with a grade of "C" or better.
-A "P" (Pass) grade is also an acceptable grade for courses in the major if the course is taken on a Pass/No Pass basis.
-Students should consult with their counselor before enrolling in a major course on a Pass/No Pass basis, as some CSUs may have limitations on which major courses can be taken on a Pass/No Pass basis.
+- All courses must be completed with a grade of "C" or better.
+A "P" (Pass) grade is also an acceptable grade for courses if the course is taken on a Pass/No Pass basis.
+Students should consult with their counselor before enrolling in a major course on a Pass/No Pass basis, as some CSU and UC campuses may have limitations on which major courses can be taken on a Pass/No Pass basis.

-- Certified completion of the California State University General Education-Breadth (CSU GE Breadth) or the Intersegmental General Education Curriculum (IGETC) pattern.
+- Certified completion of the California General Education Transfer Curriculum (Cal-GETC) pattern.

 Note: Students do not need to complete the Skyline College Associate Degree requirements.
 For further information, please consult a Skyline College counselor.